kilnfi/eth-validator-watcher/README.md

 # Description

-**Ethereum Validator Watcher** monitors the Ethereum beacon chain in real-time and notifies you when any of your validators:
+**Ethereum Validator Watcher** monitors the Ethereum beacon chain in real-time and provides metrics around when one of your validator:

-- are going to propose a block in the next two epochs
+- is going to propose a block (in the next two epochs)
-- missed a block proposal at head
-- missed a block proposal at finalized
+- missed a block proposal
 - did not optimally attest
 - missed an attestation
 - missed two attestations in a row
-- proposed a block with the wrong fee recipient
-- has exited
 - got slashed
 - did not had ideal source, target or head reward